jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/humanoid/Fire Giant.md

 Temperature: warm
 Organization: solitary, gang (2-5), band (6-12 plus 35% noncombatants and 1 adept or cleric of 1st-2nd level), raiding party (6-12 plus 1 adept or sorcerer of 3rd-5th level, 2-5 hell hounds, and 2-3 trolls or ettins), or tribe (20-30 plus 1 adept, cleric, or sorcerer of 6th-7th level; 1 fighter or ranger of 8th-9th level as king; and 17-38 hell hounds, 12-22 trolls, 7-12 ettins, and 1-2 young red dragons)
 Treasure: standard (half-plate, greatsword, other treasure)
-Description: Fire giants are the most rigid and militaristic of all the giant races.
-They constantly train for war and practice brutal tactics on anyone and everyone that gets in their way.
-Their rigid command structure is complete with soldiers, officers, and even generals, and they obey orders from their kings unquestioningly.
-Fire giants have bright orange hair that flickers and glows almost as if it were af lame.
-An adult male is 12 to 16 feet tall, has a chest that measures 9 feet around, and weighs about 7,000 pounds.
-Females are slightly shorter and lighter.
-Fire giants can live to be 350 years old.
-Fire giants wear sturdy cloth or leather garments colored red, orange, yellow, or black.
-Warriors wear helmets and half-plate armor of blackened steel and wield large greatswords that they use to cut swaths across the battlefield.
-In large groups, fire giants fight with brutal and efficient group tactics, and aren't afraid to sacrifice one or two of their members to draw an enemy into an ambush.
-Fire giants prefer hot locations-the hotter, the better.
-They've been found in deserts, volcanoes, hot springs, and deep beneath the earth near lava vents.
-They live in castles, walled settlements, or large caverns, and the design of these locations reflects their rigid, militaristic lifestyle, with officers living in better quarters than the rank-and-file.
 Race:
 Class:
 MR: